wwarthen/RomWBW/Source/Doc/UserGuide.md

 The 'R' command within the Boot Loader performs a software reset of the system.
-The system will perform a startup just like powering up or pressing the hardware reset button.
+The system will perform a startup just like powering up or pressing the hardware reset button (although the hardware is not physically reset).

 There is generally no need to do this, but it can be convenient when you want to see the boot messages again or ensure your system is in